What are the essential and critical details you need to know before you pick the best Condo Insurance for you?

 Owner’s Responsibility and Condo Insurance

-Under the circumstance that you own a condo and the owners of the building need to make sure that the building has insurance meanwhile you are responsible for the walls towards whatever is inside your private dwelling.
+Under the circumstance that you own a condo and the owners of the building need to make sure that the building has insurance, you are responsible for the walls towards whatever is inside your private dwelling.

 Owner’s Responsibility and Coop Insurance?

 Coop home dwellers do not own their unit, they are only responsible for a certain percentage of the building depending on how many stocks (share hold) they purchased.
-Meaning, that the insurance they require for their personal property is only a tenant policy.
+The insurance they require for their personal property is only a tenant policy.
 This Tenant Insurance will be under your name, while the building will be under the corporation’s name.

 Home Owner’s Insurance

-You are the only owner of the building and whatever is inside of it, so it is your sole responsibility to insure them all.
+You are the only building owner and whatever is inside, so your sole responsibility is to insure them all.